thorschoepe/collisionavoidance_NRP/README.md

 ____________________________________________________________________________________

-If you want to use the automated environment for executing the simulations, statistics and saving data, copy the synergy folder spiking-insect-vision/docs/nrp_collision_avoidance with all its content to a subdirectory of your choice.
+If you want to use the automated environment for executing the simulations, statistics and saving data, copy the folder"code" with all its content to a subdirectory of your choice.
-Then, you create the following subdirectories in the folder "nrp_collision_avoidance":
+Then, you create the following subdirectories.
+You open a terminal while being in the folder "code".

+cd ..
 mkdir data
 cd data
 mkdir "run_folder"